Kaba8081/advent-of-code/README.md

 ![](https://img.shields.io/badge/days%20completed-9-red)
 ![](https://img.shields.io/badge/stars%20⭐-20-yellow)
 ## Overwiew
-This repository contains my sollutions in python to a series of programming challanges called [Advent of code](https://adventofcode.com/).
+This repository contains my sollutions in Python to a series of programming challanges called [Advent of code](https://adventofcode.com/).

 ## input-grabber.py
 To skip the hustle of making a new directory every time i want to move on to the next problem, I've created this simple program that automates that process and grabs the specified input file directly from AOC website.